hhvm/user-documentation/guides/hhvm/00-quickstart/01-quickstart.md

 Additional configuration items are passed in with `-d` entries.
 More details are in [the basic usage guide](../basic-usage/server.md).

-For example, above.
-HHVM will use [Proxygen](../basic-usage/proxygen.md) as the default server type.
-If other web servers are being used in front of HHVM running in FastCGI mode, you would specify the server type accordingly: `-d hhvm.server.type=fastcgi`.
+For example our simple startup sequence above, HHVM will use [Proxygen](../basic-usage/proxygen.md) as the default server type.
+However, if other web servers are being used in front of HHVM running in FastCGI mode, you would specify the server type accordingly: `-d hhvm.server.type=fastcgi`.

 You can also choose any source root as the directory where the server finds PHP (`<?php`) or Hack (`<?hh`) files and other web assets.
-The default directory for Proxygen is the current directory where the `hhvm` process was launched, but generally you will want to give it an explicit value to your web root with an option like `-d hhvm.server.source_root=/var/www/public`.
+The default directory for Proxygen is the *current directory* where the `hhvm` process was launched.
+Generally, however, you will want to give it an explicit value to your web root with an option like `-d hhvm.server.source_root=/var/www/public`.

 Once you have HHVM running, write a simple "Hello World" program named `hello.php`:

 ```
-<?php
+<?hh
 echo "Hello World!";
 ```